 Mary Beth serves as the Executive Director of Investor Advocates for Social Justice (IASJ).
-Mary Beth focuses on the socially responsible investing work around human rights in corporate supply chains, climate change, water stewardship, sustainable food and agriculture, labor, and responsible financial practices.
+Mary Beth focuses on the socially responsible investing work around human rights, climate change, racial justice, and responsible financial practices.
 Mary Beth is the Social Responsibility Consultant for institutions that engage IASJ to represent them in corporate shareholder advocacy, including the American Baptist Home Mission Society, and oversees IASJ’s proxy voting service.
-Mary Beth is on the Steering Committee for the Investor Alliance for Human Rights.

 Mary Beth joined IASJ in July 2013 and brings with her experience in the field of environmental and human rights advocacy and international development.
 Prior to joining IASJ, Mary Beth directed the work of a small private foundation to develop a grant making program in Burma, focused on sustainable community based development.
 Mary Beth also worked with the Robert F. Kennedy Center for Justice and Human Rights as an advocate for human rights defenders and vulnerable populations before the U.S. government and United Nations, in the areas of women’s empowerment, the right to food and water, access to health care, equality, and the environment.
 Mary Beth also worked with the United Nations in Haiti and practiced non-profit law in Washington, D.C.
 Mary Beth served as a Peace Corps Volunteer in Benin, West Africa where she focused on environmental education, access to water, women’s empowerment, and HIV/AIDS education projects.